-Crash affects one of the road routes to Auckland Airport, alternative advised
+Crash causes significant delays on road to Auckland Airport, alternative route advised

 They include:

--Napier-Taupo Highway (SH5): An elderly woman seriously injured when two cars collided at 12.17pm.
+• Napier-Taupo Highway (SH5): An elderly woman seriously injured when two cars collided at 12.17pm.
 Road closed.

--State Highway 1 near Karapiro: Five people taken to Waikato Hospital with minor to serious injuries.
+• State Highway 1 near Karapiro: Five people taken to Waikato Hospital with minor to serious injuries.
 Road closed.

--Matamata: One person injured when a car hit a pole
+• Matamata: One person injured when a car hit a pole

--State Highway 3, Mōkau: Three people injured, two seriously after two car crash at 7.42am.
+• State Highway 3, Mōkau: Three people injured, two seriously after two car crash at 7.42am.
 Road closed.